ehovers10/dci/_chapters/dispute-in-discourse.md

 To downdate, then, is to remove information from the DRS, but removing information of the presuppositional variety does nothing to the same information duplicated at the propositional level.
 The result is non-swamping denial.

-There is an additional complication for the denial-as-downdate approach, familiar from the literature on belief revision {% include ref.html id="agm1985,levi1980" o="" e="." %} An information state is always downdated in response to some impetus.
+There is an additional complication for the denial-as-downdate approach, familiar from the literature on belief revision {% include ref.html id="agm1985,levi1980" o="n" e="." %} An information state is always downdated in response to some impetus.
 The principal reason for performing a downdate is that the state has just been updated into incoherence, which is to say that an update operation has introduced information that contradicts information already present in the state.
 The role of the downdate is to remove enough information from the state to restore it to coherence.
 The problem is that, in general, there are multiple ways to perform this operation.

-Take a classic example from the belief revision literature:
+As an example {% include ref.html id="gillies2004" o="n" e="," %} imagine I happen to believe both that at least one of coffeeshop A or B is open (*p*&or;*q*) and that coffeeshop A is open (*p*), which we represent as the deductive closure of the set containing these two beliefs: Cn({ *p*&or;*q*, *p* }).
+But I subsequently get strong evidence that coffeeshop A is not open, say I see a sign hanging in the door that reads "Closed all day for cleaning".
+Updating with this new evidence results in the belief state Cn({ *p*&or;*q*, *p*, &not;*p* }), which is just the universal set.
+I believe too much, and I must revise.
+But how much do I remove?
+Minimally, *p* will have to go.
+But what about *p*&or;*q*?
+The choice depends on the details of my epistemic situation.

+Suppose I had seen you walking down the street carrying a cup of coffee.
+Knowing that there are only two coffee shops in town, I came to believe that at least one of them is open (*p*&or;*q*).
+Continuing along, I saw lights on in coffeeshop A, which led me to update my belief set with *p*.
+Only when I got closer did I see the sign.
+In this case, I have independent reason for my belief that one of the coffeeshops is open, and it seems that *p*&or;*q* deserves to remain.
+It seems that a *minimal* retraction, excising only the directly contradictory *p*, is the strategy that is called for.

+But suppose, instead, that my first bit of evidence is the light coming from coffeeshop A. Since Cn({ *p* }) contains *p*&or;*q*, I similarly have to decide what to do with the disjunction when I read the sign.
+In this case, the natural response is that it gets swept out along with the removal of *p*.
+Minimal retraction fails to capture the derivative status of my belief in the disjunction.

-The standard solution in belief revision is to supplement the information state structure with an *entrenchment relation*, which serves to rank elements of the state in terms of their susceptibility to removal.
-This puts constraints on how belief state is revised in response to its falling into incoherence.
-But crucially, the entrenchment relation does not fix a unique revision strategy.
+The upshot is that the propositional content of the evidence that initiates the downdate is not sufficient to determine the extent of the downdate; we need, also, a way of representing the source of certain propositions that are candidates for removal.
+The standard solution is to supplement the information state structure with an *entrenchment relation*, which serves to rank elements of the state in terms of their susceptibility to removal.
+This puts constraints on how and information state is revised in response to its falling into incoherence: remove the information needed to restore coherence as well as any unentrenched information relevant to the retracted information.[^entrench] Crucially, the entrenchment relation constrains appropriate retraction, but it does not fix a unique revision strategy.

 {% capture downdate %}
 For DRSs &phi;, &psi;, &chi;,